SteveCossy/IOT/Project2021/README.md

-# Files updated in a WelTec Capstone Project - Summer 2021/2022
+# Files relvant to a WelTec Capstone Project - Summer 2021/2022